KuoChiaCheng0318/JokesWebApp/README.md

 # JokesWebApp
- Practicing ASP.NET Core MVC
+ This is a very simple ASP.NET project for me to practice ASP.NET Core MVC

-Let users create, edit, delete joke questions and joke answers after logging in.
+It let users to create, edit, delete joke questions and joke answers after logging in.